n6garcia/EonCalc/README.md

 # EonCalc

-EonCalc is a cython project for the brand new reductive proof (R-Algebra) method I've devised!
+EonCalc is a ctypes project for the brand new reductive proof (R-Algebra) method I've devised!

 I have devised a superset of Algebra that surprisingly still keeps one critical rule, x =|x !